 My interest in country-of-origin effects arose from one of the key studies that provided the inspiration for my PhD on control mechanisms in multinational companies: Bartlett and Ghoshal's Managing Across Borders: the Transnational Solution.
 The book's two authors were very influential early in my academic career.
 Participating in a doctoral colloquium where I had a chance to talk to Christopher Bartlett and hearing Sumantra Ghoshal speak at conferences had a huge impact on my scholarly identity.
 In the decade-and-a-half after their seminal book - until Sumantra Ghoshal's untimely death - Bartlett and Ghoshal continued to co-author many articles that shaped the field of international management.
 So I was and remain a big admirer of their work.

-However, there was one thing that always bugged me in their book: the referral to "typical" strategies for US American, Japanese and European firms.
+However, there was one thing that always bugged me in their book: the referral to "typical" strategies for US American, Japanese, and European firms.
 As a European, the latter didn't make a whole lot of sense to me.
-Why would a continent that is culturally and institutionally so diverse be characterised by one typical strategy?
+Why would a continent as culturally and institutionally diverse as Europe be characterised by one typical strategy?
 My bewilderment grew when I saw that their conclusions about European multinational management were based on one Dutch, one Dutch/English and one Swedish company.
-In my view, their conclusions might have been substantially different if they had investigated German, French and Spanish MNCs instead.
+Their conclusions might have been substantially different if they had investigated German, French and Spanish MNCs instead.